-- 1. Link to existing pedestrian and cycle routes and bus stops; - 2.
-Provide suitable and secure storage provision for bicycles; - 3.
-Include external electric charging points for vehicles and bicycles; and - 4.
-Contribute towards improved pedestrian and cycle linkages between Stoke Lacy and Stoke Cross and enhancements to paths which provide access to the site. - 8.12 The NDP cannot include measures such as traffic management as part of planning policies but can include separate 'Actions for the Parish Council' to help address issues that fall outside a planning policy document.
+- 4. Provide street connections to enhance connectivity within and through the development and parish, particularly by improving pedestrian and cycling connectivity along the A465, to existing Public Rights of Way, and to the countryside; and - 5.
+Include active travel infrastructure, such as where it enhances links and connects developments to public transport. - 8.13 The NDP cannot include measures such as traffic management as part of planning policies but can include separate 'Actions for the Parish Council' to help address issues that fall outside a planning policy document.
 The NDP Steering Group has considered the various suggestions put forward during the Issues and Options consultation and a number of proposed actions are set out in document 'Community Comments' that can be found on the website, for possible progression by the Parish Council working with other organisations and local people.